 What causes a urethral diverticulum?

 While we don’t exactly know if there is one specific thing that causes urethral diverticulum, studies show that repeated infections and/or obstruction of the periurethral glands can lead to UD.
 Other studies show that a birth defect or trauma during childbirth may also aid in the development of the outpouch.

 What are common signs and symptoms of urethral diverticulum?

 - Dysuria: stinging or burning when you pass urine.

-- Frequency: urinating a lot – less than every 2-3 hours.
+- Frequency: urinating a lot – usually around every 2-3 hours.

 - Urgency: “got to go, got to go” feeling when you need to urinate.

 - Post void dribbling: dribbling after you urinate.